 One of the lesser known and discussed benefits of Correct Toes toe spacers is their ability to boost foot and toe circulation.
 Many Correct Toes users have reported this great benefit, but until now we haven’t actually been able to see this effect or quantify it.
 Thanks to a Correct Toes user (Sergio, from Spain) and the wonders of infrared (IR) imaging, we can now see the magnitude of Correct Toes’ effect on foot and toe blood flow.
 Sergio originally sent his images and feedback to Correct Toes inventor Dr. Ray McClanahan and the Northwest Foot & Ankle team, but I wanted to share these images with you here because they are a powerful visual demonstration of what Correct Toes can do for foot health.

-Before we dive into interpreting the various infrared images captured by Sergio, let's discuss why healthy foot and toe circulation is such an important topic.
+Before we dive into interpreting the various infrared images captured by Sergio, let's discuss why healthy foot and toe circulation is such an important thing.

 Why Does Foot & Toe Circulation Matter?